-Huawei P30 series leak: big displays, impressive cameras, lots of RAM
+Huawei P30 series leak: big displays, impressive cameras, lots of RAM17

 Big OLED displays on both devices